Add a nautical touch to your kitchen with this easy IKEA lazy susan makeover! Use a stencil to create a unique design.

 Step 2 – Cut and Add Stencil

 Next, I used my Silhouette Cameo to cut my stencil.
 BUT if you don’t have a cutting machine, craft stores have a lot of stencil options.
+You can use a regular stencil with stencil adhesive and apply any design you want.

-If you have any questions about cutting a stencil with your Silhouette, just leave a comment and I will be happy to answer!!
+Note: If you have any questions about cutting a stencil with your Silhouette, just leave a comment and I will be happy to answer!!

 Step 3 – Add Final Coat of Paint